-When the sensor is connected to a measurement device with high input impedance, sensor output signals are not changed by shortening the cable or splicing on an additional cable in the field.
+When the sensor is connected to a measurement device with high input impedance, sensor output signals are not changed by shortening the cable or splicing on additional cable in the field.
 Tests have shown that if the input impedance of the measurements device is greater than 1 mega-ohm there is negligible effect on the calibration, even after adding up to 100 m of cable.
-All Apogee sensors use shielded, twisted-pair cables to minimize electromagnetic interference.
-For best measurements, the shield wire must be connected to the earth's ground.
+All Apogee sensors use shielded, twisted pair cable to minimize electromagnetic interference.
+For best measurements, the shield wire must be connected to an earth ground.
 This is particularly important when using the sensor with long lead lengths in electromagnetically noisy environments.